JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-4.md

 ---
+draft: false
-title: "Docker Training 4 - Managing The Build Context"
+title: Docker Training 4 - Managing The Build Context
 date: 2021-07-21T19:12:26-06:00
-tags: ["docker-series"]
-categories: [tutorial, docker]
+categories:
+  - tutorial
+  - docker
+tags:
+  - docker-series
-series: [docker-training]
+series:
+  - docker-training
 nocomment: false
-draft: true
 ---

 So far we have created a small api that runs in a container.
 We've tested that its working.
 Worked with environment variables inside the container on the `docker run` command.
 Accessed a shell inside the container with the `docker exec` command.
 Now I want to talk about the docker build context.